yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/latency-histogram.md

 {{< note title="Note" >}}

-- If latency histogram is not reported from YBA, then the histogram graph is omitted from the Slow Query dashboard.
+- If latency histogram is not reported by YBA, then the histogram graph is not displayed.
 - If the P99 latency statistics are not reported by YBA (for example, because the database version doesn't support it), then `-` is displayed in the **Query Details**.

 {{< /note >}}